SkywardSyntax/HackClubAracdeGameJam/README.md

-# Black Hole Animation
+# Desert Adventure Game

-Welcome to the Black Hole Animation!
-This is an exciting and visually stunning animation of a black hole with realistic lighting on a black background.
+Welcome to the Desert Adventure Game!
+This is an exciting and challenging game where you must navigate an ivory colored square across a desert background to reach civilization.

-## Running the Animation
+## Running the Game

-To run the animation, ensure you are in a browser environment.
-The animation relies on the `window` object, which is only available in browsers.
+To run the game, ensure you are in a browser environment.
+The game relies on the `window` object, which is only available in browsers.

-Note: The animation must be run in a browser environment to function correctly.
+Note: The game must be run in a browser environment to function correctly.

-## Animation Description
+## Game Description

-In this animation, a black hole with advanced and sophisticated lighting techniques, including ray tracing and complex light interactions, is rendered on a black background.
-The animation showcases the mesmerizing and captivating nature of a black hole.
-The light bending effect around the black hole is implemented using WebGL shaders.
+In this game, you control an ivory colored square that spawns in a desert background.
+The objective is to cross the desert to reach civilization, which is some distance in the upward direction relative to the Birds Eye view of the screen.
+However, there are many black circles that represent holes, and if you fall down one of them, you get taken backward 1 minute of your adventure and get placed there.
+If a point comes where you fall into a hole within 1 minute of your last reset, or your first "unreset" run, then you lose the game.

 ## Controls

-- There are no controls for this animation.
-Just sit back and enjoy the visual experience.
+- Use the arrow keys to move the ivory colored square in the desired direction.

 ## Objective

-- The objective is to provide a visually stunning and realistic animation of a black hole with advanced lighting techniques on a black background.
+- The objective is to cross the desert to reach civilization, avoiding black circles that represent holes, which cause a reset if fallen into.

 ## Additional Information

-- The animation uses WebGL for rendering the black hole and its lighting effects.
+- The game uses basic HTML, CSS, and JavaScript for rendering the player character, desert background, and holes.
-- The animation now includes a realistic twisting of light around the black hole's borders.
-- The black hole is now visible.
-- The black hole now has a border.
-- The black hole now has a glowing effect around its edges.
-- The WebGL shaders include advanced techniques like gravitational lensing and relativistic effects.
+- The game includes mechanics for crossing the desert, avoiding holes, and resetting the player's position upon falling into a hole.